NehaTembhe/Portfolio-/README.md

     // Add more projects as needed
 ];
 # Demo
-You can check out the live demo of the portfolio here.
+You can check out the live demo of the portfolio here(file:///C:/Users/247386/OneDrive/Desktop/my-portfolio/index.html).

 # Contributing
 If you'd like to contribute or suggest improvements, feel free to fork the repository and submit a pull request.